frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 This is the new admin theme hotness from Aquia.
 It is semantic and accessible and it follows the Aquia's style guidelines.
 Ember is still in development so expect some glitches.

-I recommend creating a sub-theme of this theme so that furhter customization can be done without having to hack at ember.
+I recommend creating a sub-theme of this theme so that further customization can be done without having to hack at ember.

 ## [Ember Support](https://www.drupal.org/project/ember_support)